What is a home childcarer?

 - guarantee that parents using an approved home childcarer are entitled to financial support

 - remove the parent’s ultimate responsibility to make sure that home childcarers are individually suitable to look after their children

-- enable parents to claim the childcare element of the Working Tax Credit if using relatives for approved home childcare
+- allow parents to claim childcare benefits and support if using relatives for approved home childcare